 Let go of your happiness, and you learn that unhappiness is too much for you.
 Win through to it, and you learn that happiness is too little.
 But it is still worth attaining, so that you won’t have to waste your years in the hunt for it.
 And yet once you have built your house of joy, however light it may be, it will crush you when it collapses.

 If you can’t tell from your afflictions how little life matters, you can at least tell from your success.

 Does happiness count for nothing, since the lowest worm lusts for it?
-Or is the least creature blessed with an illimitable value, because it too yearns to win joy?
+Or does the least creature have an illimitable value, because it too yearns to win joy?
 Even a squashed bug squirms for life.

 Some trials harrow you by requiring you to act while rendering you incapable of action, and some do so because they make all action vain.